mongodb/docs/source/includes/fact-explain-results-categories.rst

 - ``command``, which details the command being explained.

+- ``queryShapeHash``, starting in MongoDB 8.0, which is a hexadecimal string with the hash of a :term:`query shape`.
+For details, see :ref:`query-shapes`, :ref:`explain-output-query-shape-hash`, and :data:`explain.queryShapeHash`.

 - :ref:`queryPlanner`, which details the plan selected by the :ref:`query optimizer <read-operations-query-optimization>` and lists the rejected plans.